+That is the magic of CSANR – a virtual place where people come together to incubate and establish great ideas that will propel us forward into a more sustainable future.
 I encourage you to browse our site to learn about our programs, our people, and our research publications.
-You may also “like” us on Facebook and join the conversation on our blog to stay in touch and up to date.
-If you have general comments or questions, you can reach us at email@example.com or (253) 445-4626.
+If you’d like to read up on our recent accomplishments, please have a look at our annual reports.
+You may also follow us on social media on Facebook and Twitter join the conversation on our blog to stay in touch and up to date.
+If you have general comments or questions, you can reach us at firstname.lastname@example.org or 509-293-8798.
+If you like what you see and are interested in supporting our work, please feel free to contribute to the Center, our programs, and our activities.
+Who knows?
+Maybe you’ll be making the investment that initiates the next great celebrated WSU idea.